-Conversely, concerning spousal involvement, the more the women agree the more likely that their firms' profits increase.
-For example, given other covariates at means, the chance of increase in profit is 25.30% (strongly disagree) versus 55.92% (strongly agree) while the chance of decrease in profit is 29.02% (strongly disagree) versus 8.59% (strongly agree).
+Regarding spousal involvement, the more the women agree the more likely that their firms' profits increase.
+For example, given other covariates at means, the chance of increase in profit is 26.20 per cent (strongly disagree) vs 56.43 per cent (strongly agree) while the chance of decrease in profit is 27.49 per cent (strongly disagree) vs 8.12 per cent (strongly agree).

-5.2.
-Discussion
+5.2 Discussion